 NBC has reached a $45m (£28m) agreement with Conan O'Brien over his late-night US talk show, paving the way for his predecessor Jay Leno to return.

 O'Brien, 46, will be paid in excess of $33m (£20m) to end his seven-month reign as host of The Tonight Show, with the remainder going to his staff.
+The deal allows Leno, 59, to return to the show, a programme he hosted for 17 years before leaving last May.

 O'Brien, who took over in June, will host his final programme on Friday.